 Your prospect can only answer one of two ways:

 They don’t see any value.
-To which you can respond any number of ways such as:
+Which you can respond in any number of ways, such as:

 “Fair enough.
 Before I move you to my NO NEED list and never bother you again, do you mind if I ask you just a couple of quick questions to make sure we aren’t about to make a mistake?
 (NO PAUSE FOR ANSWER) The reason why I ask is that we have helped (competitor 1, 2, and 3) avoid ______ and gain ______, which is why I thought you would be a good fit.
 Would a few quick questions be OK?”
 (NOW LET THEM ANSWER)